CSIRO-enviro-informatics/crs-ont/README.md

-# Commonwealth Record Series system ontology
+# Commonwealth Record Series ontology

-This ontology is an [OWL](https://www.w3.org/OWL/) interpretation of the Commonwealth Record Series (CRS) that is maintained by the [National Archives of Australia](http://naa.gov.au).
-It specialises classes and properties from the [Organization Ontology](https://www.w3.org/TR/vocab-org/) as well as several other ontologies, such as [Dublin Core](http://www.dublincore.org/documents/dcmi-terms/), to ensure that information in this ontology aligns with well-known, general, Semantic Web models.
+This ontology is an [OWL](https://www.w3.org/OWL/) interpretation of the structure of the Commonwealth Record Series (CRS) database that is maintained by the [National Archives of Australia](http://naa.gov.au).
+It specialises classes and properties from the [Organization Ontology](https://www.w3.org/TR/vocab-org/) as well as several other ontologies, such as [Dublin Core](http://www.dublincore.org/documents/dcmi-terms/), to ensure that it aligns with well-known, general, Semantic Web models.

-This ontology is published online at its persistent URI namespace web address:
+Then normative form of this ontology is published online at its namespace web address which is a persistent Linked Data URI:

 * **<http://linked.data.gov.au/def/crs>**